Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

         // curly braces surround the macro body.
 This is used to generate code
         // at the invocation site of the macro.
     };
-    // You can have more rules but they need to have a different pattern of
+    // You can have more rules but, they need to have a different pattern of
     // metavariables to match against.
     ( <match_pattern> ) => {
         // different rules can do completely different things, and can even